Kwantlen Polytechnic University

 Founded 1981 | Surrey, BC

 Kwantlen Polytechnic University offers more than 170 programs—a wide range of degree programs as well as trades, vocational education and qualifying studies—designed with flexibility in mind.
 Students may build on applied and technical programs by bridging certificate and diploma credentials into bachelor’s degrees.
-The university recently added graduate and post-baccalaureate diplomas.
+KPU also offers graduate and post-baccalaureate diplomas.
 Class sizes are kept small; the maximum is 35 students.
 Co-op education and international learning opportunities are available in many programs.
-The university also offers the zero textbook cost initiative; students can choose from more than 900 courses that don’t require the purchase of expensive textbooks, thanks to open educational resources and library materials.
+The university also offers the Zero Textbook Cost initiative; students can choose from more than 900 courses that don’t require the purchase of expensive textbooks, thanks to open educational resources and library materials.

 Standout Programs